 Get worthwhile backlinks.
 A backlink is an incoming link to one of your site’s pages.
 For example, here’s a post on ProBlogger in which he links to my post, How to Make Money Blogging.
 That link on ProBlogger’s website is a backlink for me because it’s an incoming link to my site.
 Make sense?

 As far as we know, the number and kinds of backlinks you get to your site impact your SEO.
 There are good backlinks and bad backlinks.
 Obviously and unfortunately, you can’t always control who links to you, but there things you can do to try to get good backlinks.

 You can try to guest post on sites that are well-regarded, have been around for a long time and produce excellent content.
 Work hard on building meaningful relationships with others online so that if and when the decide to share your content, you will benefit from those backlinks.

-You see, each time you publish a piece of content on your site, it is assigned its own URL.
+Also, change your permalinks with caution.
+Once you’ve published content, don’t change your permalinks either sitewide (in Settings > Permalinks) or on individual posts or pages, without redirecting the old URLs.
+Each time you publish a piece of content on your site, it is assigned its own URL.
 This is its unique web address.
-If you change an already-published URL, anywhere that link has been shared (on other sites, on social media, etc.) it will no longer work since it is now different.
+If you change an already-published URL, wherever that link has been shared (on other sites, on social media, etc.) it will no longer work since it is now different.
 Broken links are not good for SEO.

-I hear from a lot of bloggers who worry about SEO.
+So many bloggers worry endlessly about SEO.
 Many times they ask me what they should do to improve their SEO and what I do to improve mine.
 Here’s the deal: I hardly spend any time on SEO.

 Is SEO real?
 Yes.
 Is good SEO helpful?
 Sure.
 But if you’re like me and you’ve got limited time, stress less about SEO.
 Note the tips above, but most of all, write good stuff!
 Write helpful stuff!
 Get involved in community.
 Be authentic.
 Build relationships and let your great content work for itself.